tcondit/PNNL/presentation-outline.md

  * Let's evolve a culture of "socializing"
 * Let's reduce "buyer's remorse" by keeping in mind that we'll review our choices, and pivot as needed **based on experience in context**.
  * At the same time, let's agree that if our preferred technology or tool didn't make the cut, that we'll do another review in the future.

+* Let's focus on the second (or third or ...) deployment.
+That's where you find out if you've got the right abstractions and change management features in place.

 * It's all about velocity.
  * 4x lanes v.
 1. Some kind of visual here.
 Don't take it too far, though, because water thru a pipe (for example) is **a lot** less complex than managing the full dev+deployment lifecycle.